tensorlayer/DCGAN/README.md

-# DCGAN in TensorLayer
+# DCGAN in TensorLayerX

 🔥🔥🔥🔥🔥🔥**Now, we update this script under** [TensorLayerX](https://github.com/tensorlayer/TensorLayerX)!

-TensorLayerX: A Unified Deep Learning and Reinforcement Learning Framework for All Hardwares, Backends and OS.
+TensorLayerX: A Unified Deep Learning and Reinforcement Learning Framework for All Hardwares, Backends and OS.X

 This is the TensorLayerX implementation of [Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434).